To the Atlantic God of Carnage

 the raw skeletons,

-the elements of valleys,
+the elements of valleys

-the raging bull
+of the raging

-of Wall Street
+bull of Wall Street

 and the pissing